hal-uw/gpu_variability_sc22_artifact/sec5b_lammps/README.md

 # Section 5B: LAMMPS on NVIDIA GPUs

 ### Application Overview and Directory Structure
-The public development project for LAMMPS MD simulation package is hosted on GitHub at https://github.com/lammps/lammps.
 We used the LAMMPS tarball provided by the Coral-2 suite (https://asc.llnl.gov/coral-2-benchmarks) which uses the REAXC setting as a benchmark.
 We ran LAMMPS as a single-GPU experiment.
-To reproduce our experiments as-is, refer to sections _Pre-Requisites_, _Build Container Image_ and _Run the application_ below.
+For compiling and launching LAMMPS, please see sections [Pre-Requisites](#pre-requisites), [Build Container Image](#build-container-image) and [Run the Application](#run-the-application) below.
 Read on to customize runtime options/arguments/input configuration.
 Below is a breakdown of this directory:

 ```
 ├── sec5b_lammps
 │   ├── src: contains Makefiles and code for compiling LAMMPS binary and associated packages
 │   ├── reax_benchmark: contains configuration parameters for the REAXC setting
-│   ├── Dockerfile: docker to compile binary and related packages from srf and create a container that can run LAMMPS directly
+│   ├── Dockerfile: docker to compile binary and related packages, and create a container that can run LAMMPS directly
-│   ├── build-lammps.sh: Shell script used by the Dockerfile (can be used to run without docker)
+│   ├── build-lammps.sh: shell script used by the Dockerfile to build LAMMPS (can be used to run without docker)
-|   ├── run-lammps.sh: Shell script used by the Dockerfile (can be used to run without docker)
+|   ├── run-lammps.sh: shell script used by the Dockerfile to run LAMMPS (can be used to run without docker)
-│   ├── README.md: contains  LAMMPs-specific instructions on running the application and adjusting input configurations
+│   ├── README.md: contains  LAMMPS-specific instructions on running the application and adjusting input configurations
 ```

 ### Adjusting Input Configurations